 One point not as frequently discussed is disruptive processes and technology, for example:

 - Moving towards daily / real time RtR close

 - Fintech including blockchain as a ledger and it’s impact e.g. as a PtP sub ledger or banking ledger for a particular product

 - New database technologies and machine learning e.g. the ability to data mine a mass volume of local reporting (internal / external) to generate analysis to explain business performance

 These are worthwhile topics to discuss one by one, however at this point none of them will solve the end to end problem of making RtR effective for most large multi-nationals.

-Which RtR problems have you encountered that this paper did not address?
+Which RtR problems have you encountered?

 Which future process changes or technologies are you excited about?